Giulio2002/bsol/README.md

 contract N {

-    function One() public returns(uint) { // Does no have Benchmark at the beggining of the name return 1;
+    function One() public returns(uint) { // Does not have Benchmark at the beggining of the name return 1;
     }